Now that we’re friends, let’s share my world.

 1979 Washing Machine – Machine à laver (US Ref 1247 – Canadian Ref 1247F)

-Sindy's North American bathroom was similar to the Pedigree Sindy's UK 1970s bathroom scenesetters except instead of being moulded in the rather garish sunshine yellow plastic, the Marx version was moulded in a very pretty aqua blue plastic contrasted with white.
+Sindy’s North American bathroom was similar to the Pedigree Sindy’s UK 1970s bathroom scenesetters except instead of being moulded in the rather garish sunshine yellow plastic, the Marx version was moulded in a very pretty aqua blue plastic which contrasted prettily with the white.
 Replacing the rather dull brown towels found with the Pedigree bathroom, the accompanying bath linen was a cheerful yellow with a white fringe detail.
-In 1978 Sindy was given the bathtub and washstand and in 1979 a walk-in shower was added to the collection.
-Unlike the UK Sindy bathroom collection – no toilet appears to have been produced for this range.

 1978 Bathtub – Baignoire (US Ref 1240 – Canadian Ref 1240F)